dariodev/themelia/README.md

 ========

 Author: dariodev
-Requires at least: WordPress 4.5
+Requires at least: WordPress 4.7
-Tested up to: WordPress 4.8
+Tested up to: WordPress 4.9
-Version: 1.1.4
+Version: 1.2.0
 License: [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) or later
 Tags: one-column, two-columns, right-sidebar, left-sidebar, full-width-template, custom-menu, custom-colors, footer-widgets, editor-style, sticky-post, threaded-comments, translation-ready, featured-images, theme-options, e-commerce, blog

 Description
 -----------

 Welcome to Themelia, a meticulously crafted and balanced WordPress theme for personal and professional blogging.
 Designed for authors, freelancers, agencies and everyone else.
 Supports WooCommerce, Easy Digital Downloads, Jetpack modules including Contact form and Infinite Scroll, Contact Form 7 and other popular plugins.
 Themelia has custom theme settings based on WordPress Customizer to change theme layout, colors, Google Fonts and much more.
 Typographic hierarchy and balance is established with the use of the modular scale.
 You can select different scales for different screen sizes.
 Themelia is built with search-engine optimization (SEO) in mind.
 It has consistent syntax structure, it's HTML5 valid, optimized for speed and SEO, utilizing most current HTML5 conventions and [Schema.org](http://schema.org) microdata.
-The theme is built on the rock-solid Hybrid Core theme framework.
+The theme is built on the rock-solid HybridCore theme framework.

 ### Features